 Polaroid OneStep 2 – $99 – BUY – Polaroid.com

 Every year I put an instant camera on the list, and every year it is in the top 3 most clicked items.
 Previous years have been dominated by the Fuji Instax camera range which sells in enormous volumes around the holidays, but this year they have some competition.
 Earlier this year, it was announced that Polaroid wold re-launch their famous OneStep camera, along with an entirely new range of instant film.
 The camera is currently available for pre-order, but Polaroid say it will ship on December 4th, so it’ll arrive in plenty of time for most people’s celebrations.

 Peak Design Everyday Sling 5L – $99 – BUY – PeakDesign.com

 The Everyday Sling bags from Peak Design were a surprise hit with me when I reviewed both the 5L and 10 L versions this year.
 Whilst the Everyday Messenger, and Everyday Backpack seemed to be getting most of the fanfare from other people, I far preferred the sling bags for their much more simplistic, no fuss design.
 The Sling 5L comes in at only $100, which is by far the cheapest way to get into the Peak Design camera bag lineup.
 Read my full review here if you want more details.
-NOTE: Get a free gift from Peak Design when you spend over $65 in their online store.
-Details here.
+NOTE: Save 10% on this bag when you buy from Peak Design after clicking this link.

 Matador Camera Base Layer – $59 – BUY – B&H Photo